-Roasted goose or duck is a traditional dish served on November 11, the St. Martin’s Day.
+Roasted goose is a traditional dish served on November 11, the St. Martin’s Day.
 Restaurants are booked weeks in advance, geese – fresh or frozen – desperately sold out.
 All this so that people can taste this extraordinary delicacy on this day.

 We will show you how to roast the goose perfectly so that the meat is tender and delicious.
 And to have the meal complete, here are the dumpling recipes: